ai-spatial/STAR/README.md

 This repository includes several versions of the framework for different types of machine learning models, organized by different folders:
 * [Deep-learning-models](Deep-learning-models): Fully-connected, convolutional, recurrent, ...
 * [Tree-based-models](Tree-based-models): Random forest
+* Demo and model-specific ReadMe available in the two folders.

 ## Paper information